 2. How is your team putting your business plan into action?

-MANU: At CogniABle, our services capture the complete value chain that includes screening and treatment services for autism and other developmental disorders.
+MANU: At CogniABle, our services capture the complete value chain that includes screening and treatment services for developmental and neurological disorders.
 Here are the steps involved:

 Innovate and Align